VictorTrapenok/grammar-ai.app/src/pages/data-deletion.md

 ### Email Template:

 ```
-To: too.imbadev@gmail.com
+To: support@grammar-ai.app
-Subject: SCP-1471 MalO - Account Deletion Request
+Subject: Grammar AI - Data Deletion Request

-Dear Developer,
+Dear Support Team,

-I am requesting the deletion of my account and all associated data from the SCP-1471 MalO application.
+I am requesting the deletion of all data associated with my use of the Grammar AI application.

-User Profile Information:
-- User ID: [Your User ID from app profile]
-- Login: [Your Login from app profile]
-- Password: [Your Password from app profile]

 Device Information:
 - Device Model: [Your device model]
-- Android Version: [Your Android version]
+- OS Version: [Your OS version]
 - App Version: [Version if known]

 I confirm that I want to permanently delete all data associated with my use of this application.